timprepscius/mailiverse-v2/README.md

 My hope is also to demonstrate how any service built using backbone can easily use encryption, with almost no modifications in existing code.

+==

+There is NO nginx ssl, this is on purpose.
+Everyone will need to do their own.
+I will probably eventually include some sort of script to generate default certs.

 ===

 Progress: